-CRITERIA EXCELLENT SATISFACTORY PROGRESSING DEVELOPING RATING Creativity (4) The story (3) The story (2) The story (1) There is little (x5) The story contains many The story contains a few contains a few evidence of (X0) creative details creative details creative details creativity in and/or and/or and/or the story. description that description that descriptions, but Story is contribute to the contribute to the they distract difficult to $\overline{20}$ reader's reader's from the story understand.
-20 comprehension comprehension making it and enjoyment and enjoyment somewhat of the story. of the story. difficult to understand.
-Dialogue/Te There is an There is an There is no There is no . xt appropriate appropriate appropriate enough (x5) amount of amount of dialogue or text dialogue or () dialogue and dialogue and but it is clear text and it is text to bring the text to bring the which character not clear characters to life characters to is speaking. which $\overline{20}$ and it is always life and it is character is clear which character is always clear which character speaking. speaking. is speaking.
+Rubric CRITERIA EXCELLENT SATISFACTORY PROGRESSING DEVELOPING RATING One officity (4) The stars (3) The stars (2) The stars (1) The second second second Creativity The story The story The story I nere is little (X5) contains many contains a few contains a tew evidence of the story description that doporting that departmentions but the story. they distract difficult to reader's reader's from the story understand 20 comprehension comprehension making it understand. and enjoyment and enjoyment somewhat of the story of the story difficult to of the otory. of the otory. understand.
+Dialogue/Te There is an There is an There is no There is no xt appropriate appropriate appropriate enough (x5) amount of amount of dialogue or text dialogue or dialogue and dialogue and but it is clear text and it is text to bring the text to bring the which character not clear characters to life characters to is speaking. which $\overline{20}$ and it is always life and it is character is 20 clear which always clear speaking. character is which character speaking. is speaking.
 Grammar and Grammar and usage are usage are correct.
 Choice correct.
-Choice of words is of words is correct and simple and Illustration appropriate. correct Illustrations Illustrations (x5) detailed, detailed, relate to the text are limited (\\) attractive, presentable, on the page. and do not creative, and and relate to on the pager relate to the $\overline{20}$ relate to the text the text on the text.
-20 on the page. page Title Title is very Title is Title may be Title is not (x2) catchy.
-It interesting and catchy but does interesting engages the reader to read tells what the topic will be. not relate to the and do not relate to the 10 the rest of the topic will be. topic. topic. comic strip.
+Choice of words is of words is correct and simple and Illustration appropriate.
+Illustrations Illustrations rolate to the text aro limitod (X3) attractive nresentable on the nade and do not creative and and relate to on the page. relate to the relate to the text the text on the text 20 on the page page Title Title is verv Title is Title may be Title is not · (x2) catchy.
+It interesting and catchy but does interestina ( ) engages the tells what the not relate to the and do not 10 reader to read topic will be. topic. relate to the 10 the rest of the topic. comic strip.
 It also tells what the topic will be.
-Originality Comic shows Comic shows Comic shows an Comic is a (3) originality and originality and attempt at rehash of inventiveness. inventiveness. originality and other people's 1
+Originality Comic shows Comic shows Comic shows an Comic is a (3) originality and originality and attempt at rehash of inventiveness. inventiveness. originality and other people's

-The content and The content inventiveness in ideas and/or ideas are and ideas are some part of the images and 12 presented in a unique and interesting way. presented in an interesting way. presentation. shows very little attempt at original thought.
+The content and ideas are presented in a unique and interesting way.
+The content and ideas are presented in an interesting way. inventiveness in some part of the presentation. ideas and/or images and shows very little attempt at original thought.
 12 Content and Accuracy (5) All content throughout the presentation is accurate.
 There are no factual errors and were able to connect learned ideas from previous lessons.
 All content throughout the presentation is accurate.
 There are no factual errors.
 The content is generally accurate, but one piece of information is inaccurate.
 Content is confusing and contains more than one factual information.
 20 Total 102